jcazevedo/jcazevedo.net/posts/_posts/2022-09-08-migrating-this-website-to-aws.md

 second distribution only points to the S3 bucket that redirects to the non-`www` website.

-## Adding Route53 Records Pointing to the CloudFront distributions
+## Adding Route53 Records Pointing to the CloudFront Distributions

 The last part of the process involved creating new Route53 A records pointing to the CloudFront distributions created previously.
 For this, I've added the